German power prices jump as heatwave, lower wind lift supply needs

 Impact of Weather and Renewable Output on German Power Prices

-May 27 (Reuters) - German day-ahead power prices jumped 29% Wednesday as a heat wave across much of Europe raised cooling needs, while lower wind generation meant that more expensive electricity production sources, such as gas and coal-fired power plants, would be needed to cover demand.
+May 27 (Reuters) - German day-ahead power prices jumped 29% on Wednesday as a heat wave across much of Europe raised cooling needs, while lower wind generation meant that more expensive electricity production sources, such as gas and coal-fired power plants, would be needed to cover demand.

-Heatwave Drives Increased Electricity Demand
+Heatwave Drives Increased Power Demand

 Much of Europe is experiencing higher-than-normal temperatures this week, raising demand for air conditioning and cooling systems and adding pressure on power grids.

-- German wind power output was forecast to fall by 9.7 gigawatts (GW) day on day to 4.4 GW for Thursday delivery, LSEG data showed.
+German wind power output was forecast to fall by 9.7 gigawatts (GW) day on day to 4.4 GW for Thursday delivery, LSEG data showed and residual load, which covers non-renewable power generation sources, was seen rising by 8.2 GW to 23.5 GW, the data showed.

 Temperatures in Germany are expected to be as high as 30 degrees Celsius (86° Fahrenheit) in the south and west on Thursday, and above 30C during midday peaks in much of France, according to data from forecasters DWD and MeteoFrance.